-The 2015 plan has four years contractual life and three years vesting period.
+The 2021 plan has four years contractual life and three years vesting period.
 Based on the vesting schedule, 50% of the options vest one and half years after the date of grant and 50% of the options vest three years after the date of grant.
-The Company had recognized all compensation expenses before 2019.